Abortion info fight targets university but affects far more - WTOP News

 A spokesperson with the Idaho Department of Health and Welfare did not immediately know if the law would apply to foster parents and said he would work on finding the answer Friday.

-Idaho Public Television Executive Director Bill Manny is not worried about facing prosecution as long as his organization continues to do its job well in informing viewers and voters about the issues of the day.
+Bill Manny, an executive producer for Idaho Public Television, is not worried about facing prosecution as long as his organization continues to do its job well in informing viewers and voters about the issues of the day.

 “I can’t imagine that anyone who drafted the law or interprets the law envisioned stopping people of good faith from talking about important public policy issues in our state,” Manny said.
 “That’s what we do with our programs and that’s what we do with our debates, and we think that’s the right way to move forward.”

-Note: This story has been updated to correct Bill Manny’s title.